DKPlugins/DKTools/README.md

 Create element from DKTools through "new" operator, like: var object = new DKTools_Sprite(x, y, width);

 2. Set parameters through "setup" functions
-Each element contain "setup" functions, who set the parameters.
+Each element contain "setup" functions, which set the parameters.
 All functions have default parameters.

 3. Start element
 Call start function of element.